 Expedited Assessment Appeals Waiver

-An Expedited Assessment Appeals (EAA) Waiver can be approved only if an eligible student has demonstrated that he/she has the necessary skills and knowledge to meet the high school graduation standard and to successfully achieve his or her college or career goals, as outlined in E2SHB 1599.
-The waiver does not grant the student a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA).
+An Expedited Assessment Appeals (EAA) Waiver can be approved only if an eligible student has demonstrated that they have the necessary skills and knowledge to meet the high school graduation standard and to successfully achieve their college or career goals, as outlined in E2SHB 1599.

 Out of State Transfer Waiver

-The Out of State (OOS) waiver is for students who transfer from another state in the 11th or 12th grade.
-The student may apply to receive a waiver for the assessment graduation requirement if the student has previously passed another state's high school exit or accountability examination as approved by OSPI.
+The Out of State (OOS) waiver is for students in the class of 2019 or earlier who transfered from another state in the 11th or 12th grade.
+The student may apply to receive a waiver for the graduation pathway requirement if the student has previously passed another state's high school exit or accountability examination as approved by OSPI.
 Only tests approved by OSPI will be applicable for the OOS waiver.
-The waiver does not grant the student a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA).

 Special, Unavoidable Circumstance Appeal (SUCA)

-Students in their senior year (or junior year under strict criterion) who have been unable to demonstrate their skills and knowledge on the state accountability assessment or another assessment graduation alternative because of special, unavoidable circumstances may appeal to the Superintendent of Public Instruction to waive a specific content area's assessment graduation requirement.
+Students in the class of 2019 or earlier who have been unable to demonstrate their skills and knowledge on the state accountability assessment or another assessment graduation alternative because of special, unavoidable circumstances may appeal to the Superintendent of Public Instruction to waive a specific content area's assessment graduation requirement.
 The waiver does not grant the student a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA).

 WA-AIM Engagement Rubric

-The WA-AIM Engagement Rubric replaces the process formerly known as the Awareness Waiver.
-Students who meet some or all of the Engagement Rubric criteria will count as participants in federal and state accountability reporting and will have an Awareness Waiver automatically applied to the state assessment graduation requirement.
-Engagement Rubrics are submitted through the WA-AIM Data Collection Platform.
+Students who meet some or all of the Engagement Rubric criteria will count as participants in federal and state accountability reporting.
+Engagement Rubrics are submitted through the WA-AIM INSIGHT Portal.
+Data Collection Platform.
+For high school students in the Class of 2021 and earlier, use of an Engagement Rubric automatically resulted in an Awareness Waiver applied to the state assessment graduation requirement.